-The limitation of the format is the data cannot have more than 4 GSamples as the matrix dimensions are store in 32-bit variables.
-However the format may be in future replaced by plain binary if the limitation became important.
+The limitation of the format is the data cannot have more than 4 GSamples as the matrix dimensions are store in 32-bit variables (Matlab actually states only 100 MItems are allowed).
+However, the format may be in future replaced by plain binary if the limitation became important.
+Only difference will be save routine in LV/CVI and a few lines of a loader function in Matlab/GNU Octave.
+The concept of the measurement data is prepared on possibility of multiple formats.

-The sample data from all channels are merged and stored into 2D matrix variable called ‘y’, one row per channel.
-Traditional order one column per channel is not possible due to internal structure of MAT format – during streaming of data to the file it is easy to add columns, however to add rows whole file have to be reordered.
+The sample data from all channels are merged and stored into the 2D matrix variable called ‘y’, one row per channel.
+Traditional order one column per channel is not possible due to internal structure of MAT format – during streaming of data to the file it is easy to add columns, however whole file have to be reordered to add rows.
 In order to minimize HDD usage and maximize the data throughput, the sample data are stored directly in the integer format generated by the digitizers.
-So far only two formats are considered (i) INT32 and when possible in terms of resolution (ii) INT16.
+So far, only two formats are considered (i) INT32 and when possible in terms of resolution (ii) INT16.
 If the selected HW supports logging of the temperature, the MAT file will also contain two variables with temperatures.
 Two variables are related to the temperature:

 temp_sample – 1D array of the sample indices when the temperature was measured (float32)